geofs-pilot/realism-pack-modded/README.md

 updated fbw <br/>
 updated vortexcon to include f16<br/>
 updated a typo in 737 immersion sounds - author is Ariakim Taiyo not AbormalHuman <br/>
-updated SSR with a try-catch and log errors only once
+updated SSR with a try-catch and log errors only once every 10s